Protecting the Rights of Creditors and Reclaiming Debt

 Pursuing Bankruptcy Litigation

-Our focus when representing creditor’s rights is to help you receive the money you are owed in the most effective and efficient manner possible.
+Because of the different criteria used when courts allocate repayment or when simply trying to collect an induvial debt, the help of a law firm is often indispensable in making sure you receive the debt you are owed.
+Bunch & Brock’s focus when representing creditors’ rights is to help you receive the money you are owed in the most effective and efficient manner possible.
 When negotiation techniques are not enough, we do not hesitate to bring a matter before the courts.

 Lawyers at our firm are prepared to assist you with bankruptcy litigation matters involving: